Warning: This story contains pregnancy by rape, although nothing is explicit.

 Very quickly, he tries his best to make the room look as it had before he had arrived.
 He barely manages to slam the desk drawer shut before the door swings open and David steps into the room.

 "It's been long enough," he says.
-He glares down at Beck, who is still crouched down on the floor in front of the desk.
+He glares down at Beck, who is still crouched down in front of the desk.
 "If you haven't found what you're looking for by now, then it's not here."
 He nods toward the door.
 "It's time to go."

 Beck only nods in response.
 "Yes, sir."
 He stands.
 "Thank you for at least letting me in to look."